iNavFlight/inav/docs/Servo.md

 # Servo configuration

-Servos can be configured from the graphical user interface's `Servos` tab.
+Servos can be configured from the graphical user interface's `Outputs` tab.

 * MID: middle/neutral point of the servo
 * MIN: the minimum value that can be sent to the servo is MIN * Rate